 Himare Downtown Hostel: This is a well located hostel, right next to the beach.
 It is a dormitory and a terrace.
 It is a simple hostel, a place to sleep.

 SR Backpackers: I really recommend you to stay in this hostel.
-In itself, it's nothing special, it's a flat with 3 dorm rooms, a living room and balconies facing the sea.
+In itself, it's nothing special, it's an apartment with 3 rooms in dormitories, a living room and balconies facing the sea.
 The real plus of this hostel is Tony, the owner.
-He's a character you have to get to know, a nice, friendly and helpful guy.
-He spends his days sitting on the pavement in front of the hostel waiting for his guests and being available for them.
+He is a character to know absolutely, a nice guy, friendly and helpful.
+He spends his days sitting on the sidewalk in front of the hostel waiting for his guests and being available for them.

 In Greece, in Thessaloniki, before taking an airbnb, we stayed at: